-- 1. Individuals who are interested in working in the service and repair industry will be registered as set forth in the local standards and in the same manner as all apprentices. - 2.
-Individuals will be required to participate in the paid regular curriculum but will have the option to also participate in a special unpaid service curriculum. - 3.
-After completion of specified related instruction and corresponding field experience (under direct supervision) the apprentice would qualify to work under the indirect supervision of a licensed journey worker or master plumber.
-This means he/she must have immediate access to a supervisor via phone or radio. - 4.
-The apprentice shall successfully complete all requirements and be granted a certificate signed by both employee and employer representatives (or Training Director) of the Local Apprenticeship committee prior to working under indirect supervision. - D. Under no circumstances shall apprentices supervise other apprentices. - E. Apprentices will have the same hours of employment and be subject to the same conditions for overtime as the journeyworkers with whom they work.
-They shall work under the supervision of a journeyworker on all work normally performed by such journeyworker. - F. Apprentices also shall be subject to the same overtime or travel requirements as journey workers but not to the degree that either conflicts with required related instruction nor with State or Federal Regulations and Laws.
-Irresponsible work habits such as absences, late arrival, early departures, may result in discharge by the employer, as well as termination from the program by the Local Committee. - G. Hours of employment shall not conflict with the hours specified for related instruction or with Federal or State regulations.
+- A. Apprentices will have the same hours of employment and be subject to the same conditions for overtime as the journeyworkers with whom they work.
+They shall work under the supervision of a journeyworker on all work normally performed by such journeyworker. - B. Apprentices also shall be subject to the same overtime or travel requirements as journey workers but not to the degree that either conflicts with required related instruction nor with State or Federal Regulations and Laws.
+Irresponsible work habits such as absences, late arrival, early departures, may result in discharge by the employer, as well as termination from the program by the Local Committee. - C. Hours of employment shall not conflict with the hours specified for related instruction or with Federal or State regulations.